pcardona34/gnustep-notebook/README.md

 ## Todo / enhancements

-- [ ] Cosmetic reviews, like icons.
+- [ ] Cosmetic reviews, like icons: more close to the spirit of [GNUstep icons specs](https://www.gnustep.org/resources/documentation/Developer/UserExperience/usual-icons.html).

 - [ ] Warn about not saved note while changing to another context (input in another note) and while quitting. without saving the changes.